Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 Building rapport relies on a connection.
 And the most effective way to connect with others is on a personal level.

 Remember, the person on the other end of the call has a life outside of work.
 Start with their LinkedIn and try to find commonalities.
-Then, ask them about it and spark conversation.
+Then, ask them about it to spark conversation.

 If you’re having trouble thinking of ways to do so, here are some questions you can try on for size: